ddrohan/android-101-labs-as/session2/lab/md/exercises.md

 - <http://developer.android.com/reference/android/widget/EditText.html>

-Redesign the activity to take a value from the picker or directly from a text view:
+Redesign the activity to take a value from the picker or directly from a text view and maintain a "Total so Far" Value:

 ![](../img/lab2s902.png)